2 An introduction to the R language

 digits = 2)

-#> [1] 32.61
+## [1] 32.61

-and then round()
+and finally round()

 .